Managing your income and how you spend money will give you an accurate financial picture.

 - Budget Larger Purchases: Instead of being surprised at having to deal with larger purchases that come up regularly (insurance, medical bills, holidays), we should set aside money every month that becomes available when we need it.
 Being able to save for large purchases takes a massive amount of stress out of budgeting and helps prevent overspending over the long-term.

 - Roll with the punches: When it comes time to budget, having flexibility in spending your income will allow you to roll with life as it happens.
 Sometimes you might want to increase or decrease spending in specific categories.
 This budgeting method makes your budget a living organism that will shift over time.
 Instead of trying to fit your income into a pre-defined peg every month, you decide how you want to use your money.

 - Age your money: By spending money in the current month you earned last month, you free up boatloads of stress and headaches.
 Not only does it add a bit of safety cushion to your regular budget (in addition to your emergency fund), but you no longer have to time monthly expenses with paychecks.
 This idea is a lifesaver!
 It takes time to reach this goal, but this will exponentially simplify your life and provide an extra layer of margin in your finances.

 How I use You Need a Budget

 There are a few options you have on how you use YNAB.
 I’ve decided to connect all of our spending and savings accounts that we use regularly.
-These accounts include our main checking account where our income deposits, and our credit card that we use to make most of our purchases.
+These accounts include our main checking account, our income deposits, and our credit card to make most of our purchases.